vishnu1411/Oct25DallasHack/AI_Challenges/AI02-Agent/02-solution.md

 ## 🚀 Milestone #1: Setting up Cosmos DB and Data

-**1. Azure Cosmos DB Account:** We created a new Cosmos DB for NoSQL account named “contoso-cosmos” in the same resource group and region as previous resources.
+### 1️⃣ Azure Cosmos DB Account
+We created a new Cosmos DB for NoSQL account named "contoso-cosmos" in the same resource group and region as previous resources.
 (In Azure Portal: Create Cosmos DB -> NoSQL -> fill in RG and name.)

 - Sign in to the Azure Portal and click Create a resource.
 Search for "Azure Cosmos DB".
 - Choose the Azure Cosmos DB for NoSQL option.